owengage/infinite-monkeys/README.md

 The tag, that exists in the DOM, can then have arbitrary DOM around it to allow things like filtering all things with or without that tag, or deleting it and so on.

+## Testing

+You can run the tests in watch mode using `./watch-tests.sh`.